mmu-webdesign/Level4-web-term-1/CSS/css01/07-big-concepts.md

 ## Box model

-*The box model will be dealt with in more detail at a later, but at this stage you do need to understand essence of the box model*.
+*The box model will be dealt with in more detail in Book 2, but at this stage you do need to understand essence of the box model*.

 The easiest way to understand the box model is to envision that every element (block and inline) on the page is contained by its own rectangle box.
 That's every heading, paragraph, span, header, footer etc.